 Have you ever heard someone complain about an aching stomach, but then hardly do anything to ease the pain or prevent it from happening again?
 People often brush off discomfort in their stomachs as gas or bloating.
 But, in reality, stomach problems can be a lot more than just a “little bit of gas.”

-Because of the presence of bacteria and other microorganisms in your gastrointestinal system, it plays an enormous role in how we feel.
-It’s also home to about 70 percent of our immune system!
+Because of the presence of bacteria and other microorganisms in your gastrointestinal system, it plays an in how we feel.
+It’s also home to about of our immune system!
 Maintaining a balance of “good” bacteria is essential to proper digestion and overall health.
 It’s important to be informed about what goes into your digestive system in order to maintain a healthy gut.
 That’s where these fantastic bloggers come in.

 The Wheat Belly Blog

 Whole grains, particularly when they’ve been modified, can add an immense amount of sugar to your diet — even more than a candy bar!
 Dr. William Davis, writer of The Wheat Belly Blog, aims to help his readers reduce the amount of wheat products in their diets.
 He offers up industry secrets, research, and actionable tips to help you reduce the quantity of wheat in your life.

 This blog is all about making connections when it comes to your health.
 Want to know how anxiety is connected to bowel movements, or why exactly fiber is good for you?
 The articles here will provide you with all the information you need to understand how your digestive system works and how it impacts the rest of your body.
 This platform is also a great place for pregnant women to get information on how to maintain positive gut health throughout their pregnancy.